We don’t let ourselves admit it, but we actually like and crave change. We prefer jobs that require us to adapt. And with good reason.

 It’s important to remember that these key contributing aspects of inventiveness are preferences, not hardwired genetic differences.
 Even if your current everyday behavior doesn’t involve a lot of learning agility or intellectual engagement, that doesn’t mean you don’t have that muscle; it means that muscle is probably underdeveloped in you.
 People can and do use non-preferred behaviors — and can choose to strengthen those muscles.

 Building on our research analysis, Unboundary has developed a beta version of a self-diagnostic survey to enable individuals, teams, and organizations gauge their adaptiveness.
-The 30-question survey covers the ten factors of adaptiveness within three essential areas: foresight, action orientation, and inventiveness.
+The 50-item survey covers three essential areas of adaptiveness: foresight, action orientation, and inventiveness.

 Curious about you or your team's adaptiveness?
 Want to be part of the beta test of the Adaptiveness Quotient self-diagnostic?